chrisdavidmills/django_diy_blog/MarkingGuide.md

 **Note:** There are numerous ways of implementing this application in Django.
 Any "sensible" mechanism that meets the requirements outlined in the assessment task would be deemed acceptable (that is why most of this testing is for compliance with the requirements rather than use of particular classes etc.)

-The overall mark awarded is out of XX.
-Work out their final mark, and then divide by XX and multiply by 100 to give a percentage mark.
-For reference, this project (###) contains a worked example that might receive full marks.
+The overall mark awarded is out of 100.
+For reference, this project (TBD) contains a worked example that might receive full marks.

 ## Models